Meromorphic vector fields with single-valued solutions on complex surfaces: Preliminaries

-It may be useful to override the condition of a locally trivial fibration in the definition of a Riccati foliation, in order to have simpler singularities for~$\mathcal{F}$.
-Up to a birational transformation, the foliation can be, in the neighborhood of the special fibers, brought, to of one of the following kinds (see~\cite[Ch.~4, Prop.~2]{brunella-birational}): \begin{description} \item [Non-singular or transverse] Those given by~$dw$. \item [Non-degenerate, non parabolic] Given by with~$\lambda\in\mathbf{C}\setminus \mathbf{Q}$.
-The monodromy is~$w\mapsto e^{2i\pi\lambda}w$.
-The flip~(\ref{flip}) replaces~$\lambda$ by~$\lambda+1$. \item[Non-degenerate, parabolic] Those given by~$dz-z\,dw$.
-The monodromy is~$w\mapsto w+2i\pi$. \item[Dicritical] Those of the form~(\ref{ricfolsim}) with~$\lambda\in\mathbf{Q}^*\setminus\mathbf{N}$, $\lambda=p/q$, $(p,q)=1$, $q>p>0$.
+for some relatively prime integers~$p$ and~$q$, $q>p>0$.
 The foliation has the local first integral~$w^q/z^p$.
-The monodromy, $w\mapsto e^{2i\pi p/q}w$, is periodic with period~$q$.
-The integer~$q$ is also called the \emph{multiplicity} of the fiber.
-We may choose to reduce the singularities at the price of complicating the space.
-Upon reducing the singularity at~$(0,0)$ we will find a chain of rational curves, all of them invariant by the foliation except one, transverse to the foliation, which is not one of the two extremal ones.
-The two invariant chains can be contracted to produce a finite quotient singularity each.
-An alternative description of these fibers is the following: given a finite cyclic group acting in the neighborhood of a transverse fiber~$F$ preserving the foliation and acting faithfully in the base, the quotient under this action has two cyclic quotient singularities and a rational curve coming from~$F$, transverse to the foliation.
-The resolution of the two singularities takes us to the previous description.
+The monodromy $w\mapsto e^{2i\pi p/q}w$ is periodic with period~$q$.
+The integer~$q$ is the \emph{multiplicity} of the fiber.
+The generic leaf of~(\ref{ricdic}) may be parameterized by~$t\mapsto (t^q,ct^p)$; its projection onto the base is a $q$-fold ramified cover.

+These can be seen as quotients of Riccati foliations in the neighborhood of a transverse fiber under the action of a cyclic group.
+To this effect, consider coordinates~$(x,y)$ in~$\Delta\times\mathbf{P}^1$ and the Riccati foliation~$\mathcal{G}$ given by~$dy=0$.
+Let~$\eta$ be a primitive~$q$th root of unity and consider the action of~$\mathbf{Z}/q\mathbf{Z}$ generated by~$(x,y)\mapsto(\eta x,\eta^p y)$, which preserves~$\mathcal{G}$.
+The map~$(x,y)\mapsto(x^q,x^p/y)$ is invariant under this action and maps~$\mathcal{G}$ to the dicritical foliation~(\ref{ricdic}).
+We may choose to reduce the singularities of the foliation at the price of complicating the space.
+Upon reducing the singularity of~(\ref{ricdic}) at~$(0,0)$ we will find a chain of rational curves, all of them invariant by the foliation except one, transverse to the foliation, which is not one of the two extremal ones.
+Each one of the two invariant chains can be contracted to produce a cyclic quotient singularity.
+The resulting singular space is the quotient of~$\Delta\times\mathbf{P}^1$ under the above action of~$\mathbf{Z}/q\mathbf{Z}$.

 \item[Semidegenerate] There are two saddle-node singularities on~$F$ whose strong separatrices are contained in~$F$ (in particular, the holonomy of the foliation along~$F$ is tangent to the identity).
 The weak separatrices may or may not converge.